imaris/imglib2-imaris-bridge/README.md

 ## Introduction

-Imaris-Bridge is exposes Imaris datasets as cached ImgLib2 images.
-The focus is in particular on big (larger-than-RAM) images, for which both Imaris and ImgLib2 provide sophisticated caching infrastructure.
+Imaris-Bridge exposes Imaris datasets as cached ImgLib2 images.
+We focus in particular on big (larger-than-RAM) images, for which both Imaris and ImgLib2 provide sophisticated caching infrastructure.
 On the ImgLib2 side, the images are represented as lazily cached tiled images -- image blocks, when they are